Gated Delta Networks: Improving Mamba2 with Delta Rule: Gated Delta Networks

 where $\beta_t$ represents the (adaptive) learning rate.
 From this perspective, the gated delta rule can be viewed as incorporating an adaptive weight decay term $\alpha_t$ into the SGD update, a technique widely used in deep learning \citep{Krogh1991ASW,Andriushchenko2023WhyDW}.
+Concurrently, Titans \citep{behrouz2024titanslearningmemorizetest} demonstrated the effectiveness of incorporating weight decay mechanisms in RNN test-time SGD updates.